sophiaashraf/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](scp.png)
 ---

-## 7. SSH Keys
+## 7. Setting an SSH key
 You have probably noticed that it is very tedious to re-enter password.
 Here is a way we can fix that.
 1. We are going to create 2 files: public key and private key
 2. We are going to copy the public key to the server, and the private key on the client by using the ssh command
 3. Type this in the terminal: ssh-keygen
 4. (/Users/<user-name>/.ssh/id_rsa): /Users/<user-name>/.ssh/id_rsa
   5. It'll ask you to enter passphrase and make sure to note add a paraphrase for this step!
 So, just click enter
+  6. Now type this into the terminal: ssh cs15lsp22zzz@ieng6.ucsd.edu then enter your password then type this: mkdir .ssh then this:
+  $ scp /Users/<user-name>/.ssh/id_rsa.pub
+cs15lsp22zz@ieng6.ucsd.edu:~/.ssh/authorized_keys
+  (except replace it to your username and the path you saw in the command)
-  6. It'll look like this:
+  7. It'll look like this:
   ![Image](keygen.png)
+  8. Now we can ssh or scp into the server without entering password!
+  ---

+  ## 8. Optimizing Remote Running